Model of a relativistic oscillator in a generalized Schr\"odinger picture: The one-dimensional relativistic oscillator

 we have the equation

-The operators $N_1=mcK/{\hbar}$, $N_2=cK_1/{\hbar\omega}$, $N_3=K_0/{\hbar\omega}$ satisfy the commutation relations of the noncompact Lie algebra $SO(2,1),$
+The operators $N_1=mcK/{\hbar}$, $N_2=cK_1/{\hbar\omega}$, $N_3=K_0/{\hbar\omega}$ satisfy the commutation relations of the noncompact Lie algebra $so(2,1),$

 In the representations in which $N_1$ or $N_2$ is diagonal, their eigenvalue spectrum is continuous.
 We are interested in a representation in which $N_3$ is diagonal.
-In this case the eigenvalue spectrum of $N_3$ is discrete for an irreducible representation and has the form of $N_3{\Rightarrow}-a+n{\quad}(n=0,1,2,...)$, where the number $a$ is related to eigenvalues of the Casimir operator $C{\Rightarrow}{a}(a+1)$.
-For the unitary representations ($D^{+}$ - series), ${-a}=1/2,1,3/2,2,5/2,...$ It follows from (\ref{1.12}) and (\ref{1.23}) that ${-a}=1/2+\sqrt{1/4+({mc^2}/{\hbar\omega})^2}$.
+In this case, the eigenvalue spectrum of $N_3$ is discrete for an irreducible representation and has the form of $N_3$ ${\longrightarrow}-a+n{\quad}(n=0,1,2,...)$, where the number $a$ is related to eigenvalues of the Casimir operator $C{\longrightarrow}{a}(a+1)$.
+For the unitary representations ($D^{+}$-series), $-a=1/2,1,3/2,2,...$ \cite{Bar}.
+It follows from (\ref{1.12}) and (\ref{1.23}) that ${a}=-1/2-\sqrt{1/4+({mc^2}/{\hbar\omega})^2}$.
 The cases $-a=1/2$ and $-a=1$ must be rejected.
-For the cases $-a=n_0=3/2,2,5/2$,.. we have ${K_0}{\Rightarrow}\hbar\omega(n+1/2+\mu)$, where $\mu=\sqrt{1/4+({mc^2}/{\hbar\omega})^2}$.
+For the cases $-a=n_0=3/2,2,5/2,$.., we have ${K_0}{\longrightarrow}\hbar\omega(n+1/2+\mu)$, where $\mu=\sqrt{1/4+({mc^2}/{\hbar\omega})^2}$.

-Similarly, putting $N_1=\frac{mc}{\hbar}{\rho}$, $N_2=-c\hat{P}_1/{\hbar\omega}$, $N_3=\hat{P}_0/{\hbar\omega}$, we find that in the representation in which the operator $\hat{P_0}(\rho)$ is diagonal its spectrum is $E_{n,\mu}=\hbar\omega(n+1/2+\mu)$.
-For ${mc^2/\hbar\omega}\gg{1/2}$ we have $E_{n,\mu}\approx\hbar\omega(n+1/2)+mc^2$.
+Similarly, putting $N_1=mc\rho/{\hbar}$, $N_2=-c\hat{P}_1/{\hbar\omega}$, $N_3=\hat{P}_0/{\hbar\omega}$, we find that in the representation in which the operator $\hat{P_0}(\rho)$ is diagonal, its spectrum is $E_{n\mu}=\hbar\omega(n+1/2+\mu)$.
+For $mc^2/{\hbar\omega}\gg{1/2}$ we have $E_{n\mu}\approx{\hbar\omega}(n+1/2)+mc^2$.

-For convenience, in the text below, we omit explicit mention of the number $n_0$ (except of Eqs. (\ref{1.43})-(\ref{1.44})).
-In the functions $\Psi(\rho;t,x)$ the index $n_0$ is implied.
+For convenience, in the text below, we omit to mention explicitly the number $n_{0}$ (except of Eqs. (\ref{1.43})-(\ref{1.44})).

-The explicit form of the operators $K_0(t,x)$, $K(t,x)$ and $K_1(t,x)$ depends on the realisation in terms of the spacetime coordinates.
-In order to interpret the operator $\hat{P_0}({\rho})$ as Hamilton operator, we choose the following realisation
+The explicit forms of the operators $K_0$, $K_1$ and $K$ depend on the realisation in terms of the spacetime coordinates.
+In order to interpret the operator $\hat{P_0}$ as Hamilton operator, we chose the following realisation

 We have the equation